-At its core, advocacy is using research and resources to communicate the value of travel to local stakeholders.
-Break down and share annual impact numbers with them to demonstrate the important role they play in growing your economy.
-Bring them into the fold.
+At its core, travel and tourism advocacy is using research and resources to communicate the value of visitors to local stakeholders.
+Break down and share annual impact numbers with them to demonstrate the important role visitors play in growing your economy.
+Bring your stakeholders into the fold.
 Be open with them about the numbers and how they can help contribute to the economic growth of their community.
-An alarming number of local stakeholders consider tourism to be a peripheral issue — one that they can neither influence nor benefit from — and getting them to understand otherwise can feel like an uphill battle.
-But remember: you are the expert in this field and should feel empowered to address these challenges when sharing your DMO’s value.

 When Visitors Are Perceived as Invaders

-Sometimes, residents view tourists as invaders who crowd their restaurants, clog their streets and cause parking problems.
-And with the exploding popularity of AirBnB, these visitors are “invading” residential communities, too.
-However, many residents simply aren’t privy to just how much money visitors pour into a community when they stay in local accommodations, eat in restaurants, pay for parking and, on top of all that, pay taxes on lodging, food and other purchases.
-Unless they have been explicitly told, they likely don’t realize that their taxes are less because of visitor spending in their market.
-Often, relaying this information to locals (the economic impact through increased local employment and the reduction in local taxes) will give residents a clear picture of exactly how tourism is benefiting their community and why exerting significant effort to promote your destination is a good thing.
+Sometimes, residents view visitors as invaders who crowd their restaurants, clog their streets and cause parking problems.
+And with the exploding popularity of Airbnb, these visitors are “invading” residential communities, too.
+The challenge is that most residents simply don’t understand how much money visitors pour into a community when they stay in local accommodations, eat in restaurants, pay for parking and, on top of all that, pay taxes on lodging, food and other purchases.
+Often, relaying this information to locals (the economic impact through increased local employment and the reduction in local taxes) will give residents a clear picture of how visitors are benefiting their community and why exerting significant effort to promote your destination is a good thing.

-When Tourism Isn’t Recognized As a Primary Revenue Source
+When Tourism and Travel Isn’t Recognized As a Primary Revenue Source

-Business leaders, members of local government and sometimes even your own board of directors hesitate to readily acknowledge the economic impact tourism can have on their city.
-They’re busy people with numerous priorities, and it’s the responsibility of your DMO to grab their attention and present them with a compelling case for maintaining — or preferably increasing — your tourism marketing budget.
+Business leaders, members of local government and sometimes even your own board of directors often don’t fully comprehend the economic impact tourism and travel can have on their own city.
+They’re busy people with numerous priorities, and it’s your responsibility to grab their attention and present them with a compelling case for increasing — or at the very least maintaining — your tourism marketing budget.

-I’ll say it again: you are your destination’s strongest advocate.
-And when your tourism marketing efforts are successful, local leaders need to know.
-Start by obtaining a STR report.
-This report is chock-full of information regarding hotel occupancy and demand in your market, as well as average daily rates and Revenue Per Available Room (RevPAR).
-This invaluable tool can help you demonstrate total rooms in your destination — this number alone is often a big surprise to local leaders.
+When your travel and tourism marketing efforts are successful, local leaders need to know.
+Start by obtaining a STR Trend Report.
+This report is full of information regarding hotel occupancy and demand in your market, as well as average daily rates and Revenue Per Available Room (RevPAR).
+This invaluable data can help you demonstrate total rooms in your destination — this number alone is often a big surprise to local leaders.
 Multiply it by 365 (days) to illustrate the annual potential overnight room inventory available in your city, and you will really have their attention.
 Use the occupancy trends in this report to educate constituents and illustrate where there is opportunity for visitation growth in your destination.
-Roll this information into an annual report that covers how much revenue your city received that year from travel and tourism alone, and situate those numbers alongside other big sources of revenue for your market to give local officials a compelling visual of tourism’s value.
+Roll this information into an annual report that covers how much revenue your city received that year from travel and tourism alone, and situate those numbers alongside other big sources of revenue for your market to give local officials a compelling visual of travel and tourism’s value in your destination.

-In an ideal situation, visitors will stop by your welcome center on the way into town to be greeted by some of the friendliest, most knowledgeable and helpful people in your area.
-Unfortunately, that is not always the case.
-Servers, restaurant managers, attraction employees, shop owners, and hotel staff are often the first people to interact with visitors when they arrive to your destination.
+In an ideal situation, visitors will stop by your welcome center on the way into town to be greeted by some of the friendliest, most knowledgeable people in your area.
+However, we know that is most often not the case.
+Restaurant servers, attraction employees, shop owners, and front desk hotel staff are often the first people to interact with visitors when they arrive in your destination.
 They are responsible for shaping first impressions and can often set the tone for a visitor’s entire experience.

-It can feel tiresome to have to repeatedly emphasize your DMO’s impact and value, as well as the role stakeholders play in growing the local tourism and travel economy.
+It can feel tiresome to have to repeatedly emphasize your DMO’s impact and value, as well as constantly reminding stakeholders of the role they play in growing the local tourism and travel economy.
 But these efforts could make the difference in an annual DMO budget increase, or decrease.
 Either way, these advocacy efforts are worth it.

 Institute good habits to share your DMO’s success.
-Get the STR report.
-Schedule a quarterly reminder for yourself to review the numbers.
-Prepare to share that information quarterly (or annually, if that’s how often you can realistically do it).
+Get a STR report.
+Schedule a quarterly reminder to get out into the community and tell your destination’s travel and tourism story.
 Create a distribution list of people who would benefit from this information, nurture relationships with local leaders, business owners and front-line staff, and make sharing your DMO’s efforts to increase travel and tourism a top priority.
 Because tourism IS economic development, and your stakeholders need to be on board.